10 Things To Do In Winthrop Wa. for Families!

+Winthrop Wa. is located in the Methow Valley area of Washington State, as is really an all seasons destination area.
 We visited Winthrop Wa. during the late Spring season, for a family weekend getaway, and had an amazing weekend.
 It was the perfect mix of fun and relaxation, and this part of the country is packed full of natural beauty.
 Here are 10 ideas of things you can do on a family getaway in Winthrop Wa.

 There are a handful of Winthrop Wa Hotel options (and camping options), so really something for all budgets.
 Here are a couple of our favorites

 We stayed at the Sun Mountain Lodge (which was beautiful).
 There are a handful of lodging options in the area, ranging from camping on the river, cabins, motels on the river, as well as the amenities packed Sun Mountain Lodge.
 This makes it a perfect getaway for all kinds of travel budgets.
 The weather was beautiful, warm with winds that did not let you get too hot, and evenings that cooled down but not too much.
 The landscape is gorgeous with mountain backdrops, rivers, lakes, trees, wild flowers and wild life.
 There are a number of outdoor activities to enjoy in the area, as well as the fun western themed town to spend time in.
 You can often find a deal on rooms at Sun Mountain Lodge on Groupon here, or check out the review of our stay here, to learn more about the resort.

 The River Run Inn, offers more moderately priced accommodations for families.
 It sits on the river with an indoor pool, and is in walking distance to downtown Winthrop.